 Registered Staff Hours

 One of the reasons this ended up being a decent facility is it received a very favorable inspection score.
 In that category, we awarded this nursing home a grade of B+.
 Inspection scores are based on datapoints located in the a nursing home's recent inspection reports.
 Facilities that receive favorable grades in this category have few deficiencies on their reports.
 Most importantly, these facilities should not have any severe deficiencies which are associated with risks to patient safety.
 This nursing home was assessed 11 deficiencies on its inspection report, but we were relieved to see that none of the deficiencies were considered to be severe.
 This tells you that the inspectors did not consider any of the deficiencies to cause an immediate risk to resident health or safety.
-A couple of minor deficiencies shouldn't stop you from considering a nursing home.
+A couple relatively minor dings aren't necessarily something to panic about.

 Short-term Care Quality